wicker/marketsim/README.md

 We get the simulation object just fine from line 33.

+### Verify ABCE runs at all with one of their examples

 I cloned and installed the [ABCE Examples](https://github.com/AB-CE/examples) repo.

 New virtualenv, installed from requirements.txt.